 To stay true to the Jerk flavors, my Jerk Seasoning is based off my original Jerk Chicken Breast recipe, only in a dry form.
 It doesn’t have paprika or ancho or lemongrass or sage, parsley or any of the other weird

 The other thing that’s pricey is a jar of freeze-dried green onions!
-Zatarans makes them, but I decided to just do what I do with some of my herbs.
-I bought a bunch of green onions, chopped off the white bottom, sliced the green parts and laid them between 2 layers of paper napkins (or paper towel) and microwaved them.
-I went three minutes, then turned them over, then two minutes and stirred and then one more minute and voila – dried green onions.
+Zatarain’s makes them, but I decided to just do what I do with some of my herbs.
+I bought a bunch of green onions, chopped off the white bottom, sliced the green parts laid them between 2 layers of paper napkins (or paper towel), and microwaved them.
+I went three minutes, then turned them over, then two minutes and stirred, and then one more minute, and voila – dried green onions.
 Microwaves vary in strength so you’ll have to tinker.
-The white parts can be stuck in water or dirt, inside or out and will regrow.
-It turns out the green parts of five green onion equals about a tablespoon.
+The white parts can be stuck in water or dirt, inside or out, and will regrow.
+It turns out the green parts of five green onions equals about a tablespoon.

 Saving Money on Jamaican Jerk Spice Rub:

 There are times when you absolutely need the best quality ingredients in a mix, and there are times when savvy shopping can save you a bit of hard-earned cash.
 Making your own spice mixes is one of those times.